 Hingham

 Hingham feels polished.
-The downtown 'Square' is genuinely excellent — anchored by good restaurants, wine bars, a beloved movie theater, and boutiques.
-There's a buzzy energy on weekend nights that not many South Shore towns can match.
-The harbor is gorgeous and World's End is one of the finest pieces of conservation land in eastern Massachusetts.
+The downtown Square is genuinely excellent — good restaurants, wine bars, a beloved movie theater, and boutiques.
+There's real energy on weekend nights that not many South Shore towns can match.
+World's End is one of the finest conservation properties in eastern Massachusetts, and the harbor is stunning.

 Scituate